SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modeling SIR spreading in interconnected network

-Here $\beta$ is the infection rate, and $\delta$ is the recovery rate. $I_{j}$ denotes that $j^{th}$ agent is infected,$a_{ij}$ denotes the presence or absence of connection between agent $i$ and agent $j$.It can also be written that at any point in time, $S_{i}+I_{i}+R_{i}$=1. $S_{i}$,$I_{i}$,$R_{i}$ denote the probability of agent $i$ being in the susceptible, infected, or recovered compartment, respectively.
+Considering a node denoted by $i$ within a network comprising $N$ nodes, where each node is assigned labels ranging from 1 to $N$.
+The parameter $\beta$ is the infection rate, and $\delta$ is the recovery rate. $S_{i}(t)$, $I_{i}(t)$, $R_{i}(t)$ denote the state probability of agent $i$ being in the susceptible, infected, or recovered compartment, respectively. $a_{ij}$ represents an entry in the network's adjacency matrix, where the values can only be 0 or 1.
+A nonzero value indicates a connection between agent $i$ and agent $j$, while a value of 0 signifies the absence of a link between agent $i$ and $j$.
+It can also be written that at any point in time, $S_{i}(t)+I_{i}(t)+R_{i}(t)$=1.